The 7 Best Options Trading Courses

 If I were starting from scratch, these are the materials I'd choose from to save myself time, money, and a lot of frustration.

-You're likely to get much better results from finding one that is comfortable for you and fits your investing strategy, and then taking the time to master it.
+You've got a better chance of getting good results by finding one strategy that fits your personality and then taking the time to master it.